Samuelk-Chase/CS3450-Software-Engineering/Design/Test.md

     - Click "Create New Character"
     - Enter a name, character description, and world description
     - Confirm a loading spinner appears and is followed by a generated character with an image
-    - Navigate back to the Character Account page to confirm the character was saved
+    - Confirm the character was saved in the character selection screen
     - Verify the character is linked to the correct user via the database or by signing out and logging in again
   - **Sign Out:** Signing out should redirect the user to the login page.
 Ensure that protected routes are no longer accessible.
   - **Main Game View:**